doorfortyfour/DataboxDocumentation/docs/Cloud.md

 ## Unique ID
 > You can use the Unique id in the configuration to create different upload versions for different Databox Objects or for different team members.

+# Sync to cloud
+It is always wise to save your file before doing a sync.

+`1.
+Check`
+Before you can sync you'll need to click on the `1.
+Check` button.
+This will check if the connection to the cloud is ready and which version is newer - local version or cloud version.
+`2.
+Sync & Compare`
+After the check has been accomplished you can click on `2.
+Sync & Compare`.
+This will sync to the newest version.
+You will see all changes in the output.
+`3.
+Revert`
+If you don't like the changes you can then click on `3.
+Revert`.
+This will revert the data back to the version before sync.
+`Force Upload`
+Forcing an upload overrides the cloud version with your local version.
+No matter which version is newer!
+`Force Download`
+Forcing a download overrides the local version with the cloud version.
+No matter which version is newer!

+!> Warning!
+Only use force upload and download if you know what you do.